RamshettyBindhu123/storybook/README.md

 </p>

 <p align="center">
-Storybook is a frontend workshop for building UI components and pages in isolation.
+Storybook is a frontend workshop for building User interface components and pages in isolation.
 Thousands of teams use it for UI development, testing, and documentation.
 Find out more at https://storybook.js.org!
 </p>

 <center>